 Atlanta has been one of the hottest real estate markets in the country for years.
 It is also one of the hottest real estate markets for investing in rental properties.
 Population growth has had a positive impact on the housing market in Atlanta.
-Nearly 285,000 people moved to Georgia in 2019, according to the most recent data from the U.S. Census Bureau.
+Nearly 285,000 people moved to Georgia in 2019, according to the data from the U.S. Census Bureau.

 This migration has made possible the state's consistent ‘best state for business' rankings.
 Area Development magazine named Georgia No. 1 for business – for seven straight years (2014-20).
 Nine out of 10 Fortune 500 companies have operations in Georgia – and 18 of these have made Georgia their world headquarters.

 Much of this migration is driven by the strong business environment in Atlanta and the relative affordability of the city.
 Its robust knowledge-based economic ecosystem attracts new talent to the city.
 The net migration has led to an ever-increasing demand for housing in Atlanta which cannot be met with the current pace of new construction.

 The Atlanta housing market has a housing shortage which will continue to contribute to increasing prices.
 Atlanta home prices on average are less expensive than the national average.
 Despite being below the national average, Atlanta home prices have more than doubled since 2012, and are projected to continue increasing.